m-coldewe/data-collection-challenge/README.md

 4. Which months have the lowest and hightest atmosphereic pressue on Mars?
 5. About how many terrestrial days exist in a Martian year?

+I initially had trouble pulling the text from the table to convert it to a Pandas dataframe.
+Tutor Kourt walked me through setting up a function to parse both the header data and row data.
+I didn't end up using the function, but he helped me understand the process so I could pull it apart and get the for loops to pull the data I wanted.

 ## Results
 1. How many months exist on Mars?
 12
 2. How many Martian day's worth of data are there?
 1867